Note: This training was originally offered in a semester format in 2017.

-This course represents a deep dive into one of the hottest conversational topics in today’s Unitarian Universalist world: our commitment to covenant.
+This training represents a deep dive into one of the hottest conversational topics in today’s Unitarian Universalist world: our commitment to covenant.

 Covenant: The Heart of our Polity